- Download The Finances on Divorce Guide

 Our Divorce Financial Settlement Service

-We understand that going through a divorce can be an emotional and difficult time.
-Our expert family law solicitors can help you through this process and give you expert legal advice, to ensure you get the best outcome for yourself and your family.
+As experts in divorce financial settlements, we more than understand that going through a divorce can be an emotional and difficult time.
+Our expert family law solicitors can help you through this process and give you expert legal advice, to ensure you get the best outcome and a fair financial settlement for yourself and your family.

 When a court considers how to distribute assets, the most important and paramount consideration is the welfare of any child of the family under the age of 18.
 There are statutory guidelines in place to ensure that court orders are fair and reasonable, and that appropriate consideration is given as to whether the economically weaker spouse can become financially independent from the other spouse.